 Colored Deviled Eggs

 Colored Deviled Eggs are so beautiful!
 A very easy, special touch for Easter and fun to do at baby showers as well.

-I find that the purple color takes the longest and also requires the most dye.
+I find that purple takes the longest and requires the most dye.
 However, it all depends on which kind of food coloring you have.
 How adorable are these Colored Deviled Eggs?
 Not only are they delicious, but they are also gorgeous for your Easter table.
 Be sure to make plenty of them, because they disappear quickly!

 Colored Deviled Eggs are so beautiful!
 A very easy, special touch for Easter and fun to do at baby showers as well.

-More Easter Crafts and Recipes by Smart School House:
+More Easter Recipes

+Colored Deviled Eggs